 Before you purchase a duffel, make sure you know what kind of access you’ll need.
 Will you be living out of your bag while traveling or simply unpacking at your destination?
 How bulky are the belongings that you’ll put inside?
 How full are you planning to stuff your duffel?

 Compression straps, both internal and external, can help make a duffel’s load more compact.
 Internal straps remove strain from the zipper and compress your gear inside the duffel to keep it from shifting during transit.
 We see these on models like the Patagonia Black Hole and Hyperlite Mountain Gear Dyneema Duffel.
-External compression straps can be on the ends (such as with the Gregory Stash) or sides (The North Face Base Camp) and tighten the duffel after the zipper has been shut.
+External compression straps can be on the ends or sides (such as with The North Face Base Camp) and tighten the duffel after the zipper has been shut.
 External straps are especially useful on large duffels that might not be stuffed to capacity, and they help make your bag less unruly for travel.
 Additionally, if you plan on frequently carrying your duffel as a backpack, we encourage you to consider a model with compression straps—it makes the whole operation a lot more comfortable.